arsanjani/Easy-Captcha/README.md

 # Easy Captcha
-An efficient and secured alternative of Google reCAPTCHA for ASP.NET Core and ASP.NET MVC which has been written with C#.
+An efficient and secured alternative of Google reCAPTCHA for ASP.NET which has been written with C#.
 If you are being tired of struggling with Google reCAPTCHA and also worried about performance and banning issue with it, just take a minute to go through it for your consideration.
 I am certain that you won't be regret.

 ![c1](https://user-images.githubusercontent.com/8726637/149615831-226a2616-0a2c-4932-aaa9-61bdaed5cbd9.PNG)